-Consider adding one of any numerous #eventtech tools to your events and venue marketing plan to make the exchange of information easier.
-Consider an information-sharing app like Socio which allows guests attending events to easily “shake” hands and exchange details without needing to enter a single thing on their laptops.
+Consider adding one of any numerous #eventtech tools to your events and venue marketing plan to catalyze and streamline the exchange of information.
+Utilizing an information-sharing app can make exchanging details easy, ridding parties of the need to enter a single thing on their laptops.

 5. Make your Signature Sizzle.